 What is personal identity theft?

-What is Identity Fraud?
+What is identity fraud?

-Apply for a new credit card in the victim’s name;
+- apply for a new credit card in the victim’s name;

-Open a bank account in the victim’s name;
+- open a bank account in the victim’s name;

-Apply for other financial services in the victim’s name;
+- apply for other financial services in the victim’s name;

-Make purchases or obtain a loan in the victim’s name;
+- make purchases or obtain a loan in the victim’s name;

-Apply for benefits in the victim’s name;
+- apply for benefits in the victim’s name;

-Apply for a driving license or passport in the victim’s name;
+- apply for a driving license or passport in the victim’s name;

-Register a vehicle in the victim’s name;
+- register a vehicle in the victim’s name;

-Apply for a mobile phone contract in the victim’s name.
+- apply for a mobile phone contract in the victim’s name.

 How will a person know if they are a victim?

-An indication of identity fraud may include:
+Typical indications of identity fraud include:

-- Unusual payments appearing on bank statements;
+- unusual payments appearing on bank statements;

-- Important mail like bank statements not arriving when expected;
+- important mail like bank statements not arriving when expected;

-- Bills arriving for services that have not been ordered;
+- bills arriving for services that have not been ordered;

-- Credit cards appearing on credit records.
+- credit cards appearing on credit records;

-- Entries by organisations on the victim’s personal credit file that they have had no dealings with.
+- entries by organisations on the victim’s personal credit file that they have had no dealings with;

-- A refusal of financial credit despite a good credit history.
+- a refusal of financial credit despite a good credit history;

-- Letter’s from solicitor’s or debt collectors for owed sums that you do not recognise.
+- letters from solicitors or debt collectors for owed sums that you do not recognise.

-The victim should request a copy of their credit file from a credit reference agency (Equifax, Experian or Callcredit).
+You should request a copy of their credit file from a credit reference agency (Equifax, Experian or Callcredit).
 This will indicate the extent of the identity thief’s activity.
 The credit file will show bank accounts opened in the victim’s name and any recent applications made for credit using the victim’s details.
 If there are any accounts or applications that are unfamiliar, the organisation should be contacted immediately to remove the data from the credit file.
 Some credit reference agencies offer a service to victims and will contact the organisations for you.
 The agency’s staff are experienced at tackling identity theft and will advise on further steps to take.

 A record of all correspondence and conversations should be kept when attempting to recover your identity.
 Keep a note of who you spoke to and when, and send letters by recorded delivery.

-The Royal Mail should be notified if mail theft is suspected or mail goes missing and it is suspected that a fraudulent mail redirection has been set up on your address.
+The Royal Mail should be notified if mail theft is suspected, or mail goes missing and it is suspected that a fraudulent mail redirection has been set up on your address.
 The Royal Mail has an investigations unit specifically designed to help.